erich666/chex_latex/README.md

 # chex_latex
 LaTeX file checking tool.

 This Perl script reads your .tex files and looks for potential problems, such as doubled words ("the the") and a lot of other problems.
-Put it in your directory of .tex files and run it to look for common problems.
+Put it in your directory of .tex files and run it to look for common mistakes.

 As an example, here is a snippet of a .tex file; look it over for problems yourself: